geminiplanetimager/gpi_pipeline/documentation/ifs/index.rst

 ################################

-This document describes the GPI Integral Field Spectrograph (IFS), the properties of its output data, including various systematics and noise sources that one may encounter, and how these data should be calibrated.
+This document describes the GPI Integral Field Spectrograph (IFS), the properties of its output data, including :ref:`various systematics and noise sources <ifs_data_gallery>` that one may encounter, and how these data should be calibrated.
 Its goal is to summarize in one place all the properties of GPI data that a new user should be familiar with to usefully work with the data.